prajwalsprakash/MentalWellnessTracker/README.md

 > *Your digital strategist for mental clarity and exam mastery.*

-🔗 **Live Demo:** [https://mindful-aspirant.vercel.app](https://mindful-aspirant.vercel.app)

 **The Mindful Aspirant** is a hyper-personalized, calming mental wellness tracker designed specifically for students tackling high-stakes competitive examinations.
 Built on Next.js 16, powered by Google Gemini 3.5 Flash, styled with a soothing glassmorphic UI, and secured with Clerk and database crisis safety interceptors.

+🔗 **Live Demo:** [https://mindful-aspirant.vercel.app](https://mindful-aspirant.vercel.app)

+Note: It's Good to create new sign-up to properly onboard of Exam aspirantand give the details of the preferences.
+Or use below test account:

+Test account: learning.nci@gmail.com
+pwd: mAr5zp6h2GHtj4F

 ---